Vietnam.vn - Nền tảng quảng bá Việt Nam

 Risk of ecological disaster

-Even in a more optimistic scenario, the shallow waters of the northern Caspian Sea around Kazakhstan alone could disappear by the end of this century, according to Joy Singarayer, professor of paleoclimatology at the University of Reading in the UK.
+Even in a more optimistic scenario, the shallow northern part of the Caspian Sea around Kazakhstan alone could disappear by the end of this century, according to Joy Singarayer, professor of paleoclimatology at the University of Reading in the UK.

-Observers say this could spell a crisis for the countries surrounding the Caspian Sea.
-Fishing grounds will shrink, tourism will decline and shipping will be disrupted as ships run out of places to berth.
+Observers say this could be a crisis for the countries surrounding the Caspian Sea.
+Fishing grounds will shrink, tourism will decline and shipping will be hampered by a lack of berths.

 ‘Báo động đỏ’ ở hồ lớn nhất thế giới- Ảnh 4.

-Caspian seal carcass washed ashore in Makhachkala, Russia in December 2022
+Caspian seal carcass washed ashore in the city of Makhachkala, Russia in December 2022

 In August, Azerbaijani President Ilham Aliyev called the decline in water levels in the Caspian Sea an ecological disaster.